Groenbech96/DirectionsPoznan/workshop/WORKSHOP_GUIDE.md

 ## Setup Instructions

-Before starting the exercises, you need to configure the E-Document service and connect to the Connector service.
+Before starting the exercises, you need to publish the apps.
+Both of them.
+Once you have them installed in your environment, you need to configure the E-Document service and connect to the Connector service.

+### Step 0: Publish apps

+1. Edit launch.json for both apps to publish them.
+You might need to change version depending on what version you are running.

 ### Step 1: Configure E-Document Service